Big opportunity for Nittany Lions at the Indoor Tennis Center

 Phone: 814-863-3487 Email:email@example.com

-Jeff Zinn enters his third season at the helm of the Penn State men's tennis program.
+Jeff Zinn has served three seasons at the helm of the Penn State men's tennis program.

 The Nittany Lions finished Zinn's second year as head coach with an 8-17 record.
 Penn State earned Big Ten wins over Iowa and Wisconsin.
 Penn State faced 19 teams that were ranked at some point during the season, including wins against New Mexico, Rice and Wisconsin.
 Penn State was ranked for two weeks, March 5-19, and reached as high as No. 69.
 It was Penn State's first appearance in the ITA Poll since March 8, 2011.